hahaxun/mmf/website/docs/tutorials/processors.md

 1. a simple processor for text,
 2. a simple processor for images,
-3. a text processor by extending an existing vocabulary processor in mmf,
+3. a text processor by extending an existing vocabulary processor in multimodelity,

 ## Create a simple Text Processor